 Recently I started learning Python, and I was amazed by the simplicity and capabilities.
 So, I thought let’s connect it to Arduino, and see what I can do with it.

 Communication between Arduino and Python isn’t a new concept, There are many modules available for Python that help in the process.
-In this tutorial, I’m going to use ‘pyserial‘ package for the communication.
-For this you will need a basic understanding of Python and Arduino.
+In this tutorial, I’m going to use ‘pyserial‘ package for communication.
+For this, you will need a basic understanding of Python and Arduino.
 I’m using ‘Python 2.7‘ here.

 Once you learn how to communicate between these two environments you can use it for multiple projects.
 Python is a great tool for image processing, object detection, and color recognition which can be used in various robotics projects.